japila-books/apache-spark-internals/docs/storage/BlockManager.md

   tellMaster: Boolean = true): Unit
 ----

-removeBlock removes the `blockId` block from the xref:storage:MemoryStore.adoc[MemoryStore] and xref:DiskStore.adoc[DiskStore].
+removeBlock removes the `blockId` block from the storage:MemoryStore.md[MemoryStore] and DiskStore.md[DiskStore].

 When executed, it prints out the following DEBUG message to the logs: